Yakup-Uysal/Yakup-Uysal/README.md

 ### About Me
 '''yaml
 name: Mehmet Yakup Uysal
-education: Bachelor of Science in Material Science & Engineering @ UIUC
+education: Bachelor of Science in Material Science & Engineering @ UIUCd
-'''

 field of interests:
 {